Trump Expresses Concern About Son Barron Playing Football

 “I just don’t like the reports that I see coming out having to do with football,” the president said in an interview with CBS News, which is scheduled to air Sunday prior to the Super Bowl; the interview was quoted by Politico.
 “I mean, it’s a dangerous sport, and I think it’s really tough.”

 Trump added that he would have a hard time letting his 12-year-old son Barron play football.
-Barron favors soccer, the president said, and while he’d let him play football if he wanted, but “would have a hard time” with it.
+Barron favors soccer, the president said, and while he’d let him play football if he wanted, he “would have a hard time” with it.

 President Donald Trump called football a “dangerous” sport and said he would be uncomfortable with his youngest son, Barron, playing it. https://t.co/7LbMgm8Y8H